fronbasal/pretix-meta-pixel/README.rst

 This is a plugin for `pretix`_.

-A crude Pretix plugin for integrating Meta Pixel tracking
+A crude Pretix plugin for integrating Meta Pixel tracking.

+Warning: adds unsafe-eval to CSP.
+Please consider before using.

 Development setup
 -----------------